 OCT 9-11: NORTHAMPTON, MA

 NOV 9-11: SUGARLOAF EDISON, NJ

-My son is getting married this Memorial Day so we are not going to be at Paradise City NORTHAMPTON.
-Hope to see you there in the fall!!!
-If you need something before that please contact us by phone 732.219.0709 or email
+My son got married on Memorial Day so we weren’t at Paradise City, NORTHAMPTON.
+We will see you there in the fall!!!
+And, my daughter is getting married in August.
+So, if our schedule seems a bit light just know that our weekends have been taken up with bridal showers, engagement parties and weddings….if you need something before that please contact us by phone 732.219.0709 or email.

 I have worn glasses since the second grade when they found out that my problems in school were due to my inability to see.
 Ever since then I have loved glasses not only because they saved my school career but for their stylish appeal, never choosing invisible contacts even though they were so timely and popular.